baskarasethupathibaskar/event_management/README.md

 4. User Register --> you can add your details to admin user if you want.

-5.  event booking --> you can select among the packages as per user's requirements
+5. Event booking --> you can select among the packages as per user's requirements

 6. Contact Us --> user can post their doupts in contact us session